 Updated October 16, 2019.
 Boris Johnson has pledged to bring better animal welfare to the UK.
 The UK will have the toughest trophy hunting laws in the world.

 In the October 2019 Queen’s speech, Johnson wrote that a number of measures will be introduced to tackle plastic pollution, improve air and water quality, and to restore and protect natural habitats.
-He also wrote: “Proposals will also be brought forward to promote and protect the welfare of animals, including banning imports from trophy hunting.”
+He also announced proposals that would “promote and protect the welfare of animals, including banning imports from trophy hunting.”

-It’s not the first time the Prime Minister has pledged to improve animal welfare.
-Johnson made his first speech as Britain’s Prime Minister in front of 10 Downing Street last July.
+It’s not the first time Johnson has pledged to improve animal welfare.
+Johnson made his first speech as Britain’s Prime Minister in front of 10 Downing Street in July.
 The Conservative Leader said he wants to “change the country for the better,” including by giving more money to schools and upgrading hospitals.

 “Let’s promote the welfare of animals that has always been so close to the hearts of the British people,” he said.

 The statement strays from Johnson’s previous stances on animal welfare matters.
 The 55-year-old politician has supported fox hunting and bullfighting in the past.
 However, he appears to have turned over a new leaf.
 The Daily Mail recently reported that Johnson’s partner, conservationist Carrie Symonds, is inspiring him to change.